techcodebhavesh/AutoDash/README.md

    ```bash
    npm run dev
    ```
-   - This will start the Vite development server, and the frontend will be accessible.
+   - This will start the Vite development server, and the frontend will be accessible at `http://localhost:5173`.

 ---